-In addition, the Toronto Green Development Standard provides an integrated set of targets, principles, and practices to encourage sustainable development.
-A completed Toronto Green Standard checklist may be required as part of the planning approval process.
-With respect to this EPP, it ensures the protection of water quality during construction and demolition through adherence to TRCA's onsite erosion and sediment control guidelines and the implementation of an erosion and sediment control plan.
-It also promotes the prevention of erosion through the retention and reuse of all uncontaminated on-site soil in areas not covered by buildings or hard surfaces.
+In addition, the Toronto Green Standard Version 4 (effective May 1, 2022) provides an integrated set of targets, principles, and practices to support sustainable development and site design.
+The standards are designed to work with the regular development approvals and inspections process.
+A completed Toronto Green Standard checklist is required as part of the planning approval process.
+With respect to this EPP, it ensures the protection of water quality during construction and demolition through adherence to the Erosion and Sediment Control Guide for Urban Construction (Toronto and Region Conservation Authority, 2019).
+The EPP also promotes the prevention of erosion through the retention and reuse of all uncontaminated on-site soil in areas not covered by buildings or hard surfaces.
 Where this cannot be achieved, the soil should be replaced with soil of equal or better quality to encourage revegetation and minimize future erosion potential.